Natural Resources and Sustainable Development

 Vy över ett industrilandskap med slagghögar och kranar.

-Climate Change Leadership at the Department of Earth Sciences in Uppsala University is a transdisciplinary research theme that explores the interactions between environmental science and society at large.
-The researcher analyse what roles different governance systems and actors can play in the context, and in particular how effective and fair political or other strategies for societal change can be developed and implemented, including the consequences these might have.
-Climate transformation, governance and policy is a broad theme at the centre of the CCL research, but a range of related environmental goals are also targeted in various studies.
+Climate Change Leadership (CCL) at the Department of Earth Sciences in Uppsala University is a transdisciplinary research theme that explores the interactions between environmental science and society at large.
+The researchers analyse what roles different governance systems and actors can play in the context, and in particular how effective and fair political or other strategies for societal change can be developed and implemented, including the consequences these might have.
+Climate transformation, governance and policy is a broad theme at the centre of the CCL research, and a range of related environmental goals are also specifically targeted in various studies.

 Specific research topics: